ADME & Bioanalysis

 Solubility was confirmed to be up to 200 µM in biorelevant fluid, FaSSIF, without losing potency against the target.
 The low solubility is not likely to limit absorption in humans (MAD calculations).

 Lead candidate design process based on observed pharmacokinetic properties.
-Red Glead Discovery’s (RGD) ADME & Analysis team assisted a client in performing quantitative bioanalysis for a range of peptides in several in vivo studies.
+Red Glead Discovery’s ADME & Bioanalysis team assisted a client in performing quantitative bioanalysis for a range of peptides in several in vivo studies.
 The studies were performed continuously with the aim of finding an optimal half-life for a peptide candidate drug.
 Based on pharmacokinetic parameters calculated from previously tested candidates, the peptides were modified with the aim of reaching improved half-lives.
 After a few iterative design cycles, candidates were found in the desired half-life window for weekly subcutaneous administration.

 The process begins with close communication between our team and the client in order to assess how we can address the projects needs in the most effective way.
 We spend a considerable amount of the optimizing analytical parameters for a given compound in order to produce a robust and sensitive method of evaluation.
-The ADME & Analysis team offers a range of services, both standardized assays and custom study set-ups:
+The ADME & Bioanalysis team offers a range of services, both standardized assays and custom study set-ups:

 Solubility assessment up to 100 µM in phosphate buffer pH 7.4 (with 1% DMSO)